Send Close Add comments: (status displays here)

 Verse routeκαι εαν ασπασησθε τους αδελφους υμων μονον τι περισσον ποιειτε ουχι και οι εθνικοι τοαυτο ποιουσιν [gnt]

 The KJV often uses the word "heathen", "pagans" or "gentiles".
-Here, the TR (Textus Receptus) changes this word to "tax collectors".
+Here, the TR (Textus Receptus) changes this word to "tax collectors" which breaks the model.
 The Greek word is that of "ethnicity" having to do with people in general.
 The ancient Greek word "ἐθνικός""national" and comes from the ancient Greek word "ἔθνος""tribe, family, nation" but can mean any group such as a group of animals (flock, herd, etc.).

 In Jewish and Christian terminology, this word often means gentiles.
 Does it always mean gentiles?
 Jesus tends to use the word to refer to the "fish" in the "sea" of humanity and calls on disciples to be "fishers" of "men" (i.e., "fish").